Identification and selection of priorities for assessment under CEPA

 - very hazardous substances that are capable of long-range transport (VH-LRT)

-- substances with known hazardous properties that are used in products available to consumers; and
+- substances with known hazardous properties that are used in products available to consumers

 In addition, any person may request that the Ministers of Environment and of Health assess a substance under section 76(1) of CEPA to determine whether it is toxic or capable of becoming toxic.
 Once received, the Ministers evaluate the request to determine if there is sufficient evidence to add the substance to the Plan of Priorities.
 Instructions on how to submit a request, and a list of requests received with the rationale for accepting or denying the request, can be found on the Request to assess a substance under the Canadian Environmental Protection Act, 1999 web page.

-The results of previous prioritization exercises, as well as further scoping on each substance or group, were taken into consideration when identifying substances for the proposed Plan of Priorities.
+The results of previous prioritization exercises, as well as further scoping on each substance or group, were taken into consideration when identifying substances for the Plan of Priorities.
+The results of previous prioritization exercises are available at the following links:

 - Results of the 2019 review